 According to HESC, recipients must earn a passing grade in their coursework to maintain the scholarship.
 HESC regulations may give more detail regarding the timeframe for certification and what constitutes a passing grade, especially as it relates to programs which require a specified grade (e.g. "C" or better) in a course.

-Recipients must complete a total of 30 credits over the course of a year and be enrolled
+Recipients must complete a total of 30 degree applicable credits over the course of

 Keep in mind that that you may have other awards which also carry academic standards that differ from those required for the Excelsior Scholarship.